Centre for Educational Research

-IIE also focusses on the application of socio-cultural theory and social cognition to understand teaching and learning in mathematics.
+IIE also focuses on the application of socio-cultural theory and social cognition to understand teaching and learning in mathematics.

 The New Researcher Group, led by Nicola Martin, is open to staff and students and focuses on researcher development.
 This includes opportunities for sharing work and ideas within and beyond LSBU, and input to facilitate the development of research skills

 The CER engages in a variety of international and local research projects relevant to the field of education.
 Selected projects are listed here.

 - Research Autism/University of Cambridge Autism Mentoring Project

 - Dr Nicola Martin is Principal Investigator for this project and two researcher assistants (Gemma Dawkin and Damian Milton) have been appointed to coordinate the work of this Research Autism-funded two year pilot study.
 Dr Tara Sim, Joanna Hastewell and PARC participants also contribute to this project.

 - Dr Martin has been commissioned by The Leadership Foundation to work in collaboration with The National Association of Disability Practitioners to produce a research based inspirational essay on the theme of disabled leaders in higher education.